William G Macfarlane,

 - Lithogr.
 Kunstanstalt, Mehner & Maas, Leipzig.R.

 Mehner & Maas was founded in 1893 in Leipzig-Reudnitz by Paul Georg Mehner.
-As well as Germany, the company also produced for customers in Austria-Hungary, Italy, the Balkan countries and the Ottoman Empire.
+As well as Germany, the company also produced for customers in Netherlands, Austria-Hungary, Italy, the Balkan countries and the Ottoman Empire.
 Around 1913, the company was sold to Alfred Faber and downsized.
-Although still printing postcards, they were primarily producing posters, labels and other advertising prints until around 193930.
-They seem to have used a number of M&M logos31.
+Although still printing postcards, they were primarily producing posters, labels and other advertising prints until around 1939.
+They seem to have used a number of M&M logos.

 Pelotas, Rio Grande do Sul, Brazil